-Even the most reliable of sewing machine can go on a strike and stop working.
+Even the most reliable sewing machine can go on strike and stop working.
 But that is no impediment in making one of the most necessary things in our life today – a mask.
-Following this tutorial, you can also make a very very easy pouch to keep the mask safe inside your bag.
+Following this tutorial, you can also make a very, very easy pouch to keep the mask safe inside your bag.

 How to Hand sew the mask

 Cut out a rectangular fabric piece measuring 8 1/2 inches by 8 inches.